 - You might leave our plan because you have decided that you want to leave. - o There are only certain times during the year, or certain situations, when you may voluntarily end your membership in the plan.
-Section 2 tells you when you can end your membership in the plan. - o The process for voluntarily ending your membership varies depending on what type of new coverage you are choosing.
-Section 3 tells you how to end your membership in each situation. - There are also limited situations where you do not choose to leave, but we are required to end your membership.
-Section 5 tells you about situations when we must end your membership.
+Section 2 tells you when you can end your membership in the plan. - The process for voluntarily ending your membership varies depending on what type of new coverage you are choosing. - There are also limited situations where you do not choose to leave, but we are required to end your membership.
+Section 4 tells you about situations when we must end your membership.